mdclyburn/pus/README.md

 If an error occurs during the process at any time, PUS will relay the relevant output to the terminal so you can correct it.

-## Configuration

-There are a few extra pieces of information that PUS needs before it can begin working magic for you.
-This includes: a remote machine address, a valid user name for that remote machine, the handin repository URL, and a remote directory to do work in (so that PUS doesn't accidentally erase your stuff!).

-See the provided example configuration for information.

 ### ltest

 `pus.pl ltest <archive>`